 Museum hop!
 The Taubman Museum of Art is a free spot unless you pay to see an exclusive exhibition.
 Then it’s on to the Virginia Museum of Transportation to climb aboard a steam locomotive and see artifacts of air and space explorations.
 Finally, Center in the Square is several museums in one.
 You’ll love the Mid-Atlantic’s largest living reef aquarium of its kind as you make your way from the Roanoke Pinball Museum to the Harrison Museum of African American Culture and more.

-Nearby breweries to taste and check in to are Deschutes Brewery Tasting Room, Soaring Ridge Craft Brewers, A Few Old Goats, and Three Notch’d.
+Nearby breweries to taste and check in to are Twisted Track Brewpub, A Few Old Goats, and Three Notch’d (pictured above).
 While we don’t recommend trying to hit them all in one shot, perhaps a flight at half of them is doable.

 In Bedford County…